Just why do dogs hate baths, but love swimming? It's a question that poses quite a puzzle to many pet owners.

 1. The dog shampoo is causing irritation

 Humans may love nothing more than basking in the scent of a luxe shampoo, but pets have different senses of smell and, indeed, behavior.
 Pet owners may recoil in horror at the sight of their dog eating poop on the side of pavement, for instance, but actually it's really quite enjoyable for your canine chum.

 It's a similar story when it comes to smell.
 Dogs will happily enjoy rolling around in the grass and mud, but may find some shampoo fragrances overly aggressive on their fur, particularly if they have sensitive skin.
-When people ask, 'why do dogs hate baths?', this could be an answer.

 Fortunately, you can explore plenty of options if your dog suffers from any skin conditions.
 Our guide to the best dog shampoo can help steer you in the right direction, while opting for fragrance-free could be a wise choice.